Here's how much Obama's pension is worth

 His pension payment will be $207,800 for the upcoming year, about half of his presidential salary.

 Obama and every other former president also get seven months of "transition" services to help adjust to post-presidential life.
-The ex-Commander in Chief also gets get lifetime Secret Service protection as well as allowances for things such as travel, office expenses, communications and health care coverage.
+The ex-Commander in Chief also gets lifetime Secret Service protection as well as allowances for things such as travel, office expenses, communications and health care coverage.

 All those extra expenses can really add up.
 In 2015 they ranged from a bit over $200,000 for Jimmy Carter to $800,000 for George W. Bush, according to a government report.
 Carter doesn't get health insurance because you have to work for the federal government for five years to qualify.